-Every election, be it a special election for cities or schools, a primary for the nominating process or a general election for President, Franklin County uses the services of election workers to help make the election process run smoothly.
+Every election, be it a special election for cities or schools, a primary for the nominating process, or a general election for President, Franklin County uses the services of election workers to help make the election process run smoothly.
 Below are some questions and answers about what it takes to be an election worker and the duties involved.

 What?
 When? & Where?

-Current pay is minimum wage.
+The current pay is minimum wage.

 What Training is Needed?

 Election board workers are required by law to attend an instruction class.
-Training classes are given the Friday before every election and last about 1 hour.
-Attendees are compensated for attending the class.

 Who is eligible?